Scaling limit of the directional conductivity of random resistor networks on simple point processes: Introduction

-Our proof is based on stochastic homogenization via 2-scale convergence (cf. \cite{Fhom3,Z,ZP} and references therein) and the theory of simple point process.
-In \cite{ZP} Piatnitski and Zhikov have proved homogenization for the massive Poisson equation $\l u+ \bbL u=f$ by 2-scale convergence on bounded domains also with mixed Dirichlet-Neumann b.c., $\bbL$ being the generator of a diffusion in random environments.
+Our proof is based on stochastic homogenization via 2-scale convergence \rosso{and the theory of simple point processes.
+2-scale convergence has been introduced in \cite{A,Nu} for rapidly oscillating operators (and further extended e.g. also in \cite{Z}).
+Stochastic 2-scale convergence in mean has been introduced in \cite{BMW}.
+Stochastic 2-scale convergence (not in mean) has been developed in \cite{ZP} to treat random singular structures as networks and random measures (inspired also by \cite{Z}).
+The definition given in \cite{ZP} uses the Palm distribution associated to the random measure and is built upon the pointwise ergodic theorem (instead of convergence in mean).
+In \cite{Fhom3} we have further extended the analysis in \cite{ZP} to treat reversible long-range random walks on simple point processes (for nearest-neighbor random walks on $\bbZ^d$ see also \cite{MP}).
+Differently from \cite{ZP} where the gradient of a function is a vector-valued function, in \cite{Fhom3} the variation of a function along all possible jumps is encoded in an amorphous gradient (cf.~Section~\ref{MM} below), requiring a separate definition of 2-scale convergence (cf.~Definitions~\ref{priscilla} and \ref{sandalo65} below).
+Moreover, in \cite{Fhom3} and here as well, we do not restrict to probability spaces which are compact metric spaces as in \cite{ZP} and the environment-dependent test-functions and test-forms in the definition of 2-scale convergence have to be chosen carefully.
+In the rest we will give a self-contained discussion of the stochastic 2-scale convergence used here (see Sections \ref{sec_tipetto} and \ref{anatre12}). } We recall that in \cite{ZP} Piatnitski and Zhikov have proved homogenization for the massive Poisson equation $\l u+ \bbL u=f$ by 2-scale convergence on bounded domains also with mixed Dirichlet-Neumann b.c., $\bbL$ being the generator of a diffusion in random environments.
 In \cite[Section 7]{ZP} the above result has been applied to get that the magnitude of the effective homogenized matrix $D$ equals the limiting rescaled ``directional conductivity" for a diffusion on the skeleton of the supercritical percolation cluster in Bernoulli bond percolation.
 The proof relies on the a priori check that $D>0$, based on previous results on left--right crossings valid in the Bernoulli case.
-We have developed here a direct proof of the scaling limit of the direction conductivity, which avoids the constraint $D>0$ (whose check usually requires further assumptions) and previous investigations of the massive Poisson equation (which would require the cut-off procedures developed in \cite[Sections~14,16]{Fhom3} in order to deal with arbitrarily long conductances).
-In general, we avoid any assumption on the left-right crossings of the resistor network (usually of difficult investigation if the FKG inequality is violated).
+We have developed here a direct proof of the scaling limit of the direction conductivity, which avoids the constraint $D>0$ (whose check usually requires further assumptions) and previous investigations of the massive Poisson equation (which would require the cut-off procedures developed in \cite[Sections~15,17]{Fhom3} in order to deal with arbitrarily long conductances).
+We refer to \cite[Section~5]{Fhom3} for sufficient conditions assuring that $D>0$ in specific examples \rosso{and to \cite[Appendix~A]{F_SEP} for a model with degenerate but non zero effective homogenized matrix $D$}.
+In general, we avoid any assumption on the left-right crossings of the resistor network (usually of difficult investigation if the FKG inequality is violated as in the MA resistor network).
 We stress that the existing proofs for random diffusions also with different b.c.~(cf.~\cite{JKO,ZP}) do not adapt well to our general discrete setting as the presence of arbitrarily long conductances in an amorphous setting forces to deal with amorphous local gradients, which keep trace of the function variation along any filament exiting from any given point and which are very irregular objects.